un3481/wg-rc/README.md

 ## Connecting

-With this client, one can easily connect to the server recommended by NordVPN in a given country or city.
+With this client, one can easily connect to the server recommended by NordVPN in any given country or city.

 For example, for the recommended server in france, run the following command: